matthieugouel/gibica/CONTRIBUTING.md

 ## Type checking

-If You used annotation to do static Python type checking with mypy :
+If you used annotations to do static Python type checking with mypy :

 ```
 mypy gibica